empowering/python_AI/README.md

 ## 0.0 Tic-Tac-Toe
 <b>Using Minimax, implement an AI to play Tic-Tac-Toe optimally.</b>

-Only worked for the tictactoe.py.
+Only worked for the functinos within tictactoe.py.

 references )
 - A simple animation of the Minimax algorithm